h15200/notes/system-design.md

 ### Databases (relational, non-relational)

+- On Line Transactional Process or `OLTP system` requires fast updates. `RDBMS` is the choice
+  - streaming
+  - data needs to be in the Gigabytes but not larger
+- On Line Analytics Process or `OLAP system` needs optimized reads and inserts, but can have slow updates since it doesn't usually need to be a live system
+  - batch processing
+  - data can be in the Terrabytes or Petabytes
+  - Nosql Columnar like `Cassandra`, `Hbase`, `BigQuery`, `Snowflake`, `Redshift`

 Reasons for:

 #### Relational db (sql)

-- generally, most companies will want an RDBSM as the primary source of truth until they scale to the point where it just can't scale.
+- generally, most companies will want an RDBMS as the primary source of truth until they scale to the point where it just can't scale.
   - The first millions of users still won't break your SQL db
   - Breaking point is around the need of > 5TB a year